Nearby toilet finder

 If you stay, welcome.
 Add toilets.
 Review responsibly.
 Do not lie about tissue.
 Do not fake bidet availability.
 Do not chase titles at the expense of your health.
 Remember that a mission only counts if it lasts long enough, because even this app has standards, although not many.
 And if one day this beta becomes a real product, please pretend you believed in it from the start.

-Shows toilets near you because during an emergency, philosophy is useless and distance is the only truth.
-If it says 180m, you run like your ancestors are watching.
+Shows public toilets from the database near you because during an emergency, philosophy is useless and distance is the only truth.
+If nothing is nearby, the app will say so instead of pretending.

 Pick your navigation religion.
 We do not judge.
 We only hope the route does not involve stairs, confusing mall exits, or a security guard asking too many questions.

 Start a mission timer and let the app witness your journey from panic to peace.
-Anything under four minutes is basically a warm-up and does not count toward legendary status.
+Anything over one hour is saved for your record only and does not count toward leaderboards, titles, or missions.

 Share your mission status with friends so they know whether to wait, pray, or continue lunch without you.
 It is like live location, but emotionally worse.